Funding announced for ATV facility in Newport

-To try and fix a budget problem by putting all these officers lives in danger is very ill
+To try and fix a budget problem by putting all these officers

-what happened to my son.
+hope something doesnt result like what happened to my son.

 The crowd, some with tears in their eyes, gave Williams a standing

 Dave McElwee, a retired SCI-Retreat captain from Bloomsburg, said

 he wants an investigation launched to see if partisan political

 motivations were behind Wolf, a Democrat, trying to close two state

 facilities in Luzerne County.

 Its a retaliation on Luzerne County for voting for Donald

 Trump, McElwee said.

 His comment drew the loudest applause of the night.

 Trump, a Republican, routed former Secretary of State Hillary Clinton

 in Luzerne County in the 2016 presidential election, despite a nearly

 two-to-one registration advantage for Democrats.

 Several people who asked questions wondered why Wetzel in his budget

 request before the state legislature indicated a prison closure

 wasnt likely but now seems to support one.

+including SCI-Retreat.
 Following meetings, protests and public outcry,

-After Wolf tried to close SCI-Retreat in 2017, the state
+After Wolf tried to close SCI-Retreat in 2017, the state legislature

-before state facilities could be closed and a 90-day notice.
+hearing before state facilities could be closed and a 90-day notice.

 Wolf first proposed closing SCI-Retreat on Aug.
 29, so the earliest

 He said a decision will likely be announced the first week of December.